thegli/yfquotes-cinnamon-desklet/README.md

 Tested with

-- Linux Mint 17 up to 20
+- Linux Mint Cinnamon 17 up to 20
 - Debian 9 with Cinnamon 3.2
 - Manjaro with Cinnamon 3.8